Sne225/ProjectCafe/README.md

 # ProjectCafe
-This the first program I wrote on the Commercial Programming course.
+This the first program I wrote on the Commercial Programming course in 2021.
 The goal was to create a Windows Forms application using C#.

 # Overview
 Below  is the User Interface